SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Basically, tournament reimbursement slots are kind of limited.
 Every slot is hard earned by the clubheads or whoever communicates to the management.

 If you're using tournaments to incentivize people to come to sessions, it's challenging but absolutely necessary to stick to the stance you take.
-It's really difficult to stand your ground because it's an awkward job.
 It's awkward to tell friends, to tell people you know, that they don't meet the bar to attain reimbursement for the tournament.
+But standing your ground sets a precedent for the future that your actions are in line with your words, and this affects how seriously your future words are taken as well.

 If it's an official rule you will publicize, make sure you know the answers to all the clauses.
 What if someone was active earlier but is inactive now?
 What if there's a tournament with only a few interested people, so slots aren't really limited then, can this person benefit from reimbursement?
 What if this person met the bar to go to previous tournaments yet isn't active enough for this one?
 What if someone interacts on the group and helps the community, but doesn't debate at sessions?
 What if the person is a skilled debater and is your best chance at getting a title?